ovh/docs/pages/platform/databases/databases_01_order_control_panel/guide.en-gb.md

 ### Step 5: Size of nodes

-Select the number of nodes required for the your cluster:
+Select the number of nodes required for your cluster:

 ![Size of nodes](images/databases_01_order_control_panel-20221214083133668.png){.thumbnail}

 ### Step 6: Configure your options

-Depending on the type of database you can adjust the number of nodes in your cluster and add storage space
+Depending on the type of database you can adjust the number of nodes in your cluster and add storage space:

 ![Cluster sizing](images/databases_01_order_control_panel-20230215131801790.png){.thumbnail}